What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Dispersion relation and linear stability analysis

 Examining the dispersion relation is a classical approach to investigating the stability properties of dynamical systems \cite{mouhot2011Landau}.
 Mathematically, this involves linearizing the system around a desired equilibrium state and analyzing the spectrum of the resulting linear PDE operator.
 If the operator has spectrum with positive real parts, the system exhibits exponential divergence from equilibrium.
 To counteract this, we introduce a control term $H$ aimed at modifying the spectrum—specifically, to eliminate its unstable (positive) components and thereby keep the system close to the desired state.

 This strategy was proposed and studied in depth in~\cite{Einkemmer2025}, where the dispersion relation was derived both with and without an external field, and a general procedure was outlined to design a field capable of suppressing growth.
 However, the method targets complete suppression by eliminating all unstable roots, which is a stringent requirement.
 Achieving this demands highly flexible external fields—indeed, the designs in~\cite{Einkemmer2025} result in fields that oscillate significantly in time.
-While theoretically sound, such time-dependent fields are physically impractical and incompatible with our assumption~\eqref{eq:external_field}.
+In practice, actuator bandwidth and shot-duration constraints limit how fast fields can be driven: for example, on TCV the plasma position responds to poloidal-field coil currents on a $\sim\!10\,\mathrm{ms}$ timescale~\cite[Section 5.2]{hommen2014real}, and during ITER first-plasma operations feedback is intentionally limited.
+Short pulse durations and loop latencies constrain the achievable control bandwidth, so only relatively slow corrections are feasible~\cite[Section 2.3]{snipes2021iter}.
+Accordingly, strongly time-dependent fields are operationally impractical on present devices.
+This motivates our use of a time-independent external field as specified in~\eqref{eq:external_field}.

 In contrast, we seek to impose a far less flexible external field: one that contains only finitely many Fourier modes and is time-independent.
 This constraint necessitates a relaxation of the original goal.
 Rather than eliminating all unstable roots, we shift our focus to suppressing the modes that grow the fastest.
 Our approach begins by identifying the specific modes that would exhibit the strongest exponential growth in the absence of control, then targeting their associated roots for elimination.
 This analysis builds on our previous derivation of the dispersion relation, now adapted to account for time-independent control.